Templates · Budgeting

 Write down your total expected income for the month at the top.

-Work through each category and assign a specific dollar amount until every dollar is allocated.
+Go through each category and assign a specific dollar amount until every dollar has a home.

-The reconciliation row at the bottom should show $0 remaining — if not, assign leftover dollars to savings or debt.
+The reconciliation row at the bottom should read $0.
+If there is money left over, send it to savings or debt.

-During the month, track actual spending against your budgeted amounts in each category.
+During the month, track what you actually spend against your plan.

-Before the next month starts, review what worked and adjust your allocations accordingly.
+Before next month, review what worked and tweak your allocations.

 Who this template is for